pierreraby/http-wrapper/README.md

 # HTTP Wrapper

-This is a simple HTTP wrapper that provides a convenient way to make HTTP requests in my/your projects.
+This is a simple HTTP wrapper that provides a convenient way to make HTTP requests in my/your projects..